Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 Administrative agents.
 A press report identified Truist Securities and Fifth Third Bank as administrative agents on the prepetition facilities.
 Court filings indicate that the preferred equity issued in March 2023 carried redemption obligations that added pressure as operating cash flow declined.

 Interest and maturity profile.
 The initial term loan and tranche B term loan carried interest at SOFR plus 8.0% or base rate plus 7.0%, with PIK options available before March 31, 2025, and the bridge term loan included cash and PIK options.
-With maturities in 2026, the facilities created a near term refinancing horizon just as revenue was declining.
-The same lender group also provided the DIP facility, giving those lenders a priming position in the postpetition capital structure.
+With maturities in 2026, the facilities created a near-term refinancing horizon while revenue was declining.
+The same lender group also provided the DIP facility.

 Public reporting around the filing cited related balance sheet figures.
-A Florida business report listed total debt of $301.9 million and cash of $14.2 million as of Q1 2024.
+A Florida business report listed Q1 2024 debt and cash figures.
 Another report described about $358 million of secured debt with a similar facility breakdown.
-The court filings provide the operative debt amounts used for plan treatment and the DIP roll up.
+The court filings provide the debt amounts used for plan treatment and the DIP roll-up.

 Financing sources.
-Monroe Capital listed DMS in its financing tombstone, highlighting the company's reliance on institutional credit providers in its capital stack.
+Monroe Capital listed DMS in its DMS financing tombstone.

-The DIP financing package provided a $121.9 million priming term loan, consisting of $30 million of new money and a $91.9 million roll up of prepetition term loans.
-The financing carried a mix of cash and PIK interest and included milestone deadlines designed to accelerate the sale process.
+The DIP Motion outlined a $121.9 million priming term loan, consisting of $30 million of new money and a $91.9 million roll up of prepetition term loans.
+The financing carried a mix of cash and PIK interest and the Final DIP Order included milestone deadlines designed to accelerate the sale process.

 | DIP facility component | Amount | Detail |